levoxtrip/PKB/docs/topics/focus.md

 What we focus on determines what we feel.

+## Attention
+The most effective way to increase our ability to pay attention is to look for the novelty within the stimulus situation, whether it is a story, a map, or a painting.

 ## Clear headspace
 Having a cluttered mind can hinder discipline and consistency.
 Organize your mind is crucial for maintaining discipline.